-She set her clean canvas firmly upon the easel, as a barrier, frail, but she hoped sufficiently substantial to ward off Mr. Ramsay and his exactingness.
-She did her best to look, when his back was turned, at her picture; that line there, that mass there.
-But it was out of the question.
-Let him be fifty feet away, let him not even speak to you, let him not even see you, he permeated, he prevailed, he imposed himself.
+Mr. Ramsay got up, pressed her hand, and said: "You will find us much changed" and none of them had moved or had spoken; but let him not even see you, he permeated, he prevailed, he imposed himself.
 He changed everything.
-She could not see the colour; she could not see the lines; even with his back turned to her, she could only think, But he'll be down on me in a moment, demanding--something she felt she could not give him.
+She could not see the colour; she could not see the lines; even with his back turned to her, she could only think, But he'll be down on me in a moment, demanding-something she felt she could not give him.
 She rejected one brush; she chose another.
 When would those children come?
-When would they all be off? she fidgeted.
+When would they all be off?

+Sullen) scowled at the lamp; and Cam screwed her handkerchief round her finger.
+Then he reminded them that they were going to the Lighthouse tomorrow.
+They must be ready, in the hall, on the stroke of half-past she fidgeted.
 That man, she thought, her anger rising in her, never gave; that man took.
 She, on the other hand, would be forced to give.
 Mrs. Ramsay had given.
-Giving, giving, giving, she had died--and had left all this.
+Giving, giving, giving, she had died-- and had left all this.
 Really, she was angry with Mrs. Ramsay.
 With the brush slightly trembling in her fingers she looked at the hedge, the step, the wall.
 It was all Mrs. Ramsay's doing.
 She was dead.
 Here was Lily, at forty-four, wasting her time, unable to do a thing, standing there, playing at painting, playing at the one thing one did not play at, and it was all Mrs. Ramsay's fault.
 She was dead.
 The step where she used to sit was empty.
 She was dead.